Breakup of an active chiral fluid

-\emph{Acknowledgements}---TBL, LN would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme {\em New statistical physics in living matter}, where part of this work was done.
+\emph{Acknowledgements}.---TBL, LN would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme {\em New statistical physics in living matter}, where part of this work was done.
 This work was supported by EPSRC grants EP/V520287/1, EP/R014604/1 and EP/T031077/1.
+We thank the group of William Irvine for supplying high resolution videos of the experiments.
 LN acknowledges the support of an EPSRC studentship and thanks Henry Andralojc for many interesting discussions, and for help in understanding the symmetries of the problem.